Raymond James Financial (RJF)

 AI Analysis | Feedback

-Tash Elwyn is the President of Raymond James' Private Client Group.
-He began his career at Raymond James in 1993 as a financial advisor trainee.
-He advanced through various roles including assistant branch manager and then branch manager.
-Elwyn served as President and CEO of Raymond James & Associates (RJA) from 2018.
+Tash Elwyn is the President of Raymond James' Private Client Group, overseeing the firm's domestic wealth management businesses.
+He started his career at Raymond James in 1993 as a financial advisor trainee.
+After building a successful practice, he transitioned into management, serving as an assistant branch manager in Atlanta and subsequently a branch manager in Chattanooga.
+His previous leadership roles include President and CEO of Raymond James & Associates (RJA) and divisional director for the Atlantic Division of RJA.

 AI Analysis | Feedback